International degree-seeking studentsServizi

 INTERNATIONAL STUDENTS is a university service aimed at providing international students with all the information they need to study at the University of Verona.

 You are an “International student” if you hold a foreign university degree (or equivalent qualification) and you are not an italian citizen.
 Please note: in order to apply successfully to any Italian university you will need to have completed at least 12 years of school.

-- For International Master’s degree programmes: students holding a foreign degree (both EU and non-EU citizens) can apply for pre-admission and for the awarding of 50 students support and benefits: the call for application is open from 2 February to 16 March 2022.
+- For International Master’s degree programmes: non-EU students, holding a foreign degree and residing in a non-EU country, can apply for pre-admission and for the awarding of 20 students support and benefits: the call for applications is open from 14 March to 17 April 2023.

 - For other Master's and Bachelor’s degree programmes: please go to Students from abroad

 - If you’d like to attend individual modules and take the corresponding exams without having to enrol in a specific degree programme, please go to Enrolment in individual modules

 EU citizens and non-EU citizens living in EU: please go to Students from abroad.